SDGforskning/sdg-strings/README.md

 ## How should I cite?

-Please see the suggested citation in Zenodo.
+Please see the suggested citation in Zenodo for the doi.

+Suggested citation: Armitage, C. S., Bjerkan, H. M., Byholm, L. P., Gåsemyr, I., Lorenz, M., & Seland, E. H. (2022).
+Search strings for finding SDG-related research, Bergen-approach [*number of the version you used*]. doi: *doi from Zenodo*

 ## How have the strings been tested?